 Antidepressants.
 Tricyclic antidepressants — such as nortriptyline (Pamelor) — can be used to treat chronic headaches.
 These medications can also help treat the depression, anxiety and sleep disturbances that often accompany chronic daily headaches.

-Other antidepressants, such as the selective serotonin reuptake inhibitor (SSRI) fluoxetine (Prozac, Sarafem, others), may help in treating depression and anxiety, but have not been shown to be more effective than placebo for headaches.
+Other antidepressants, such as the selective serotonin reuptake inhibitor (SSRI) fluoxetine (Prozac, Sarafem, others), might help in treating depression and anxiety, but have not been shown to be more effective than placebo for headaches.

 - Anti-seizure medications.
-Some anti-seizure drugs seem to prevent migraines and may be used to prevent chronic daily headaches, as well.
+Some anti-seizure drugs seem to prevent migraines and might be used to prevent chronic daily headaches, as well.
 Options include topiramate (Topamax, Qudexy XR, others), divalproex sodium (Depakote) and gabapentin (Neurontin, Gralise).